 On April 28, 2023, a class action complaint, Celano v.
-Fulcrum Therapeutics, Inc., et al., Case No. 1:23cv2360, was filed in the United States District Court for the District of New Jersey against the Company and current and former officers (the "Securities Action").
-The Securities Action alleges violations of Section 10(b) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder against all defendants and control person violations of Section 20(a) against the individuals, related to the Company's February 2023 announcement that the U.S. Food and Drug Administrationissued a clinical hold regarding the investigational new drug application for FTX-6058 for the potential treatment of sickle cell disease.
+Fulcrum Therapeutics, Inc., et al., Case No. 1:23-cv-11125-IT, was filed in the United States District Court for the District of New Jersey against the Company and current and former officers (the "Securities Action").
+On May 19, 2023, the Securities Action was transferred to the United States District Court for the District of Massachusetts.
+The Securities Action alleges violations of Section 10(b) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder against all defendants and control person violations of Section 20(a) against the individuals, related to the Company's February 2023 announcement that the U.S. Food and Drug Administration issued a clinical hold regarding the investigational new drug application for FTX-6058 for the potential treatment of sickle cell disease.
 The Securities Action alleges that the defendants made misleading statements and omitted to disclose material information related to the clinical hold and seeks, among other things, compensatory damages in connection with an allegedly inflated stock price between March 3, 2022, and March 8, 2023, as well as attorneys' fees and costs.
-The Company has reviewed the allegations and believes they are without merit.
 The Company intends to defend vigorously against this litigation.

 At each reporting date, the Company evaluates whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under the provisions of the authoritative guidance that addresses accounting for contingencies.
 The Company expenses the costs related to its legal proceedings as they are incurred.
-No such costs have been incurred during the three months ended March 31, 2023 and 2022.
+No such costs have been incurred during the three and six months ended June 30, 2023.